yirzhou/techcrunch_mysql_server/README.md

 ### 1.3 Client
 The client is implemented in Python, and it is a rudimentary command-line interface.
 It allows new users to sign up, log in, and after logging in:
-* get posts of the topics the user follows since he/she last logged in
+* get posts of the topics the user follows
 * join an existing group
 * create a new group
 * get all posts